sig-docker/tomcat/readme.md

   * Example: `TOMCAT_EXTRA_ARGS='-Duser.timezone=America/Chicago'`

 * `TOMCAT_SSL_FQDN` - If specified along with `ENABLE_SSL='yes'` this value will
   be used to set the hostname on the self-signed certificate.
-By if unspecified the hostname of the container will be used.
+  * _default_ - `docker-self-signed`

 ### Specifying Data Sources